Findhorn Bay Wildlife Watch Representative on the Findhorn Bay LNR Management Committee

 The situation as it stands is anti-democratic, to say the least, with local people’s interests in Findhorn Bay as a peaceful Nature Reserve for all citizens to enjoy safely and without disturbance, clearly being subordinated to the demands of local and national shooting groups.

 If you live near Findhorn Bay and wish to make your views about shooting in the Findhorn Bay LNR known, please email or call your Ward 8 (Forres) Councillors.
-They are Lorna Creswell, Aaron Mclean, George Alexander and Claire Feaver.
-Cllr Aaron Mclean and Cllr George Alexander both sat on the Committee that considered the petition, together with 12 other Moray Councillors from difference Wards, and Cllr Claire Feaver represents Moray Council on the Findhorn Bay LNR Management Committee.
+They are Lorna Creswell, Aaron Mclean, George Alexander and Claire Feaver (correct to 6th May 2022, when local Council elections will be held).
+Cllr Aaron Mclean and Cllr George Alexander both sat on the Committee that considered the petition, together with 12 other Moray Councillors from different Moray Wards, and Cllr Claire Feaver represents Moray Council on the Findhorn Bay LNR Management Committee.
 Richard Lochhead MSP (MSP for Moray) has also been involved in this issue, so please send him your views also.

 Background Information to the Call to Stop Shooting on Findhorn Bay